Love on a Leash

-Love on a Leash is a 2011 romantic comedy film.
+Love on a Leash is a 2011 romantic comedy film directed by Fen Tian which stars Jana Camp and Stephen Kramer Glickman.
 It has become known for its unusual creative choices and is frequently included on lists of especially bad or bizarre movies.

 Synopsis

-Jana is a young woman who has not been lucky finding a romantic partner.
+Lisa is a young woman who has not been lucky finding a romantic partner.
 She meets a golden retriever whom she names Prince (who also calls himself Alvin Flang).
-After discovering that Prince turns into a human man each night, Jana falls in love with him.
+After discovering that Prince turns into a human man each night, Lisa falls in love with him.